 Bickerton’s Federative Home

 In 1896 science professor Alexander Bickerton set up a ‘federative home’ at his Christchurch property, Wainoni.
 Around 30 people lived there, some working in community businesses.
 Residents saw social unity as more important than individual success.
-The home ended around 1903, after allegations of sexual misconduct.
+The community dispersed around 1903 after allegations of sexual misconduct.

 Beeville was an anarchist commune established near Morrinsville in 1933 by Ray Hansen and his extended family.
 The community survived for about 40 years, and involved vegetarianism, eastern religions and anti-war activity decades before the hippie era.
-Beeville often conflicted with the government over taxes and military service.
+Beeville was often in conflict with the government over taxes and military service.

 Dave Silvester remembers the reaction of neighbouring farmers to the idea that Riverside residents might help harvest their crop: ‘Their reply was that they did not want any bloody pacifists pulling their beans.
 Unfortunately they could not get anyone else.’
 He spent three days on the job, ending up with an aching back and knees, and infected, painful fingers from gorse and blackberry thorns.
 ‘I was determined to see it out to the bitter end and to deny them the chance of saying that a bloody pacifist couldn’t take it.
 After that they always greeted me in the most cordial way.’2